sclayton29/python-novice-gapminder/_episodes/00-py-terminal.md

 Working in this environment, you can use many of the same shortcuts including tab completion and the up arrow to return to previous commands.

-## Limitations of the Python Interupter
+## Limitations of the Python Interpreter

 There are several limitations to working with python in this environment.
 A major one is that their is no ability to save or export your work.
 You also cannot run multiple lines of code at once.
-The Python Interupter is handy for quick testing.
+The Python Interpreter is handy for quick testing.

 Writing Python in a Text Editor or Interactive Python Environment will allow to write, run, save, and re-run your python programs.
 Most also will provide visual clues to help you with your python syntax.

 Today, we are going to be working with the juypter notebook, which is a great tool for learning.
 As you start to work more with python, you will find the tool that works best for you.
 Some popular options are Atom or Sublime Text.\

-To exit the python interputer, you need to press Control D or enter quit().
+To exit the Interpreter, you need to press Ctrl-D or enter quit().